-- Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Commerce) who must be satisfied that the candidate has the ability and experience to complete the degree.
+- Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Commerce).

 Structure of the Programme

-- A candidate must pass all papers in Part A before commencing Part B.
+- A candidate must normally pass all papers in Part A before commencing Part B.

 Duration of the Programme

-A candidate must complete the requirements of the degree within 15 months of commencing the programme.
-The programme is not available part-time.
+- A candidate must normally complete the requirements for the programme in 15 months of full-time study, and a part-time candidate within four years of commencing the programme.

 Withdrawal from the Programme

-- Amendments (regulation (b)(ii) and revisions (regulation (b)(iii), shall be completed by a specified date to be determined by the Programme Director.
+- The project manuscript shall normally be reviewed by two examiners, to be determined by the Programme Director.